dx-ted-emea/Azure-Resource-Manager-Documentation/Tools/CLI.md

     azure group deployment delete --resource-group [your-resource-group-name] --name [deployment-name]

-If you need to the whole Resource Group you can type:
+If you need to delete the whole Resource Group you can type:

     azure group delete --name [your-resource-group-name]